 Philip found Nathanael and said to him, “We have found him of whom Moses in the Law and also the prophets wrote, Jesus of Nazareth, the son of Joseph.”
 Nathanael said to him, “Can anything good come out of Nazareth?”
 Philip said to him, “Come and see.”
 Jesus saw Nathanael coming toward him and said of him, “Behold, an Israelite indeed, in whom there is no deceit!”
 Nathanael said to him, “How do you know me?”
 Jesus answered him, “Before Philip called you, when you were under the fig tree, I saw you.”
 Nathanael answered him, “Rabbi, you are the Son of God!
 You are the King of Israel!”
 Jesus answered him, “Because I said to you, ‘I saw you under the fig tree,’ do you believe?
 You will see greater things than these.”
 And he said to him, “Truly, truly, I say to you, you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”
 (John 1:45-51)

 Bartholomew was a person of integrity.
-He was willing to follow Jesus without a great deal of persuasion.
 He was able to deal openly and honestly.
-He was willing to follow Jesus whatever the cost may be.
-For these reasons, Jesus was able to predict extraordinary things would take place in his life and ministry.
+He was willing to follow Jesus without a great deal of persuasion, no matter the cos.
+For these reasons, Jesus was able to prophecy that extraordinary things would take place in his life and ministry.

 Nevertheless, there was a cost for Bartholomew for having been chosen.
 The Apostle Paul spells out some of this cost in his First Epistle to the Corinthians: